 If you’ve decided that you’re getting breast implants, a few of the major factors to consider are the breast implant placement, size, shape, and procedure type.
 Different people want different things.
-Your breast augmentation should not be a “cookie cutter” experience, which is why it’s essential to seek out a qualified, board-certified plastic surgeon who specializes in breast augmentations, before making your decision.
+Some are simply looking to go from an A cup to a B cup, while others might make a bigger jump from a B cup to D cup.
+Your breast augmentation should not be a “cookie-cutter” experience, which is why it’s essential to seek out a qualified, board-certified plastic surgeon who specializes in breast augmentations, before making your decision.
 We’ll discuss some of the points to keep in mind when considering what type of breast implant type or procedure type is best for you, personally.

 Want to view some of our work?
 Check out our breast procedures gallery!